 Vermont Agency of Agriculture: Championing the Growth of Vermont's Dairy Industry

-The Vermont Agency of Agriculture, based in Montpelier, Vermont, is instrumental in overseeing and promoting agricultural activities across the state, with a significant focus on the dairy sector.
-Known for Vermont’s robust agricultural roots, the agency is committed to ensuring the dairy industry continues to flourish.
+The Vermont Agency of Agriculture, located in Montpelier, Vermont, is a key player in the promotion and oversight of the state’s agricultural activities, with a particular focus on the dairy sector.
+Vermont, known for its strong agricultural roots, benefits significantly from the agency’s efforts to ensure the continued growth and sustainability of its dairy industry.

 Location

-The agency operates from Montpelier, the state capital of Vermont, strategically positioned to support the various agricultural efforts within the region.
+Operating from Montpelier, the state capital, the agency is strategically positioned to support agricultural efforts throughout Vermont.

 Recent Financial Indicators